TaylorEllington/Chess-solver/README.md

 * Source code - src/
 * Test cases - src/chess-lib-tests.cpp
 * Instructions - This file
-* Static Analysis report and discussion of fixes - deliverables/scan.txt
+* Sample Static Analysis report  - deliverables/20230304-2243-Report.txt
 * Final code coverage report - deliverables/code_cov/index.html

+# Changes made after running static analysis
+The code coverage report is in the `deliverables` directory and consists of individual lines of code, annotated with the scanner's reccomendations about what to fix.
+The report in `deliverables` is much longer than what you might see running the static scanner now, as it is from an earlier version of the project and the following changes were made:

+* all the move_generator functions now take the BoardState objects by const reference
+* Fixed the erroneous use of std::remove
+* board_utils moves to strings is now const correct

+# Code Coverage Report

+There is a directory in `deliverables` that contains an up to date version of the code coverage report, it should be identical to what you can generate with the `code-cov-report` command above.
+This coverage report shows line, function, and branch coverage for the assignment.
+Note that the coverage is only reported for code exercised by the unit tests, `src/main.cpp` contains some logic and a handful of branches that do not appear in this report.
+They largely handle file input and invoking the main corpus of code.

 # Assumptions/Limitations
 * The application does not aggressively check input.
 Putting in illegal positions may still result in output.
-Putting in malformed input files may result in a crash.
+* Malformed input files may result in a crash.
 * Code coverage only works with GCC compilers
 * Build system has been tested on Tux environment, may not work in environments with heavy customization.
 * Input files will be properly formulated.